chengolivia/community_services_llm/README.md

 ![Figure](./img/small_pull.png)

-This repository contains the implementation for the paper **"Peer Copilot: A Language Model-Powered Assistant for Behavioral Health Organizations"**, published at __.
+This repository contains the implementation for the paper **"PeerCopilot: A Language Model-Powered Assistant for Behavioral Health Organizations"**.

 This work was done by Gao Mo*, Naveen Raman*, Megan Chai, Cindy Peng, Shannon Pagdon, Nev Jones, Hong Shen, Peggy Swarbrick, Fei Fang.